isabella232/data-workbench.en-1/help/home/c-dataset-const-proc/c-config-web-data/c-web-spec-transf.md

 ---
 description: Information about web-specific settings that are defined in Transformation Dataset Include files that are delivered with Adobe profiles for Site.
-seo-description: Information about web-specific settings that are defined in Transformation Dataset Include files that are delivered with Adobe profiles for Site.
-seo-title: Web-Specific Settings for Transformation
 solution: Analytics
 title: Web-Specific Settings for Transformation
 topic: Data workbench